 Fly from Bangkok to Paro, Bhutan with views of Himalayan peaks towering through the clouds.
 Hishey will meet you in Paro to start your journey through Bhutan.

 Bhutan is a country and culture that embodies in living in the moment.
-It is a nation experiencing rapid growth and a newly emerging tourist industry, so the itinerary too must be flexible to take advantage of the best Bhutan has to offer.
-Your trip will start and end in Paro, driving through seven districts (or dzongkhag) to visit the best regions for bird watching, acrobatic langurs, beautiful mountain scenery, and unique cultural experiences.
+As this nation is experiencing rapid growth and a newly emerging tourist industry, the itinerary must be flexible to take advantage of the best Bhutan has to offer.
+Your trip will start and end in Paro, driving through many districts (or dzongkhag) to visit the best regions for bird watching, acrobatic langurs, beautiful mountain scenery, and unique cultural experiences.
 Hike to Bhutan’s famous Tiger’s Nest Monastery and see many other unforgettable sites.
-Read on for highlights of each district you visit.
+Read on for highlights of each district you may visit.

 Paro ~ Chele La Pass, Paro Valley, Tiger’s Nest Monastery